Jill has been writing as The Dirt Farmer on HubPages for nine years.

 Below is a sampling of my current faves.

+An amazing quantity of great fiction is available for free online.
 Like the fiction in most print publications, the works in the online publications below have been vetted by editors.

 Anotherealm.com is a free online magazine that publishes a new science fiction, fantasy or horror short story each month.